Blendify/blender-bugtracker-canned-responses/responses.md

 ---- FEATURE REQUEST

-This is for report bugs and not feature requests.
+This is for bug reports and not feature requests.
 While we love to here these ideas this is not the right place for them.
-Please use on of the other forms of communication listed below:
+Please use one of the other forms of communication listed below:

 - https://rightclickselect.com/
 - Fun board mailing list: https://lists.blender.org/mailman/listinfo/bf-funboard